VHDL/pyVHDLModel/doc/DataStructure/index.rst

 The relation can be:

-* Defined in source file
+* defined in source file
 * references
 * implements
 * instantiates